rasbt/markdown-toclify/README.md

 and used from the command line as

-	python -m markown_toclify -h
+	python -m markdown_toclify -h

-Furthermore, markown_toclify can also be imported as module and be used within Python.
+Furthermore, markdown_toclify can also be imported as module and be used within Python.
 For example,

     from markdown_toclify import markdown_toclify
     cont = markdown_toclify(input_file='/Users/sebastian/Desktop/test_input.md')